jon-jacky/Piety/editors/edsel.md

 Or, you can bypass the file system and run
-Python scripts directly from editor buffers, or execute Python statements from selected text in any buffer, or import or reload and entire module from a buffer.
+Python scripts directly from editor buffers, or execute Python statements from selected text in any buffer, or import or reload an entire module from a buffer.

 **edsel** serves as the programmers' user interface to the Piety system.
 By providing text editing, a shell and a